5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 3. Allow local connections for the user `postgres` in PostgreSQL.
 Check [this post](http://stackoverflow.com/questions/17443379/psql-fatal-peer-authentication-failed-for-user-dev) how to enable this.

-4. Make a folder on your machine: `mkdir /var/www/whatsspy/`.
+4. Make a folder on your machine: `/var/www/whatsspy/` (with `mkdir`).
 After this download WhatsSpy Public:
 ```
 cd /var/www/whatsspy/
 git init